 The risk information presented here is not comprehensive.
 To learn more, talk to your healthcare provider (HCP).
-Visit www.BENLYSTA.com or call 1-877-423-6597 to get FDA-approved product labeling, including Medication Guide and Instructions for Use.
+Visit www.BENLYSTA.com or call 1-877-423-6597 to get FDA-approved product labeling, including Medication Guide.

 What is the most important information I should know about BENLYSTA?